islaytitans/islaytitans/README.md

 I'm the Head Engineer at the Royal College of Nuring

-- 🔭 I’m currently working professionally on web apps
+- ⚙️ I’m currently working professionally on web apps for nurses
 - 🔭 I’m currently working Dungeons and Dragons tools
 - 🌱 I’m currently learning React and Next

 ## Tech